Newcastle

 Budget travel tips for Newcastle

-• Plan daily transport: Purchase a day pass for unlimited travel on buses and trains.
-This can be more cost-effective than buying individual tickets each time you need to use public transport.
+• Plan daily transport: Consider purchasing a day pass or multi-day travel card if you plan to use public transportation extensively.
+This can be cheaper than buying individual tickets each time.

 Who may find Newcastle expensive?